Roshani movement: Overview

+History

 Bayazid Ansari was born in 1525, and had an early experience of victimization at the hands of the Mughals that persisted throughout his lifetime and ultimately led to his leadership of an insurrection against the Mughal government in Kabul.
 At a young age, Bayazid was sent to master the Qur'an and through his studies he became more devout in his worship of God.
-He was educated, well-traveled, familiar with mysticism, and had first hand experience with resentment of the Afghans over the Mughal monopoly of political and military power.
+He was educated, well-traveled, familiar with mysticism, and had firsthand experience with resentment of the Afghans over the Mughal monopoly of political and military power.
 For a few years during his studies, he attained what he considered to be union with God but kept his mystical experiences to himself.

 Eventually, he began to accept disciples.

-Bayazid preached a life of poverty, fasting, and remembrance of God which appealed to the poorer classes of Kaniguram.
-As his disciples grew, the local ulama and sufi pirs claimed Bayazid and his disciples were frauds who sought worldly wealth and knew nothing of true religion.
-When asked which sufi tradition he followed, he responded that he followed the divine tradition.
-The millenarian quality of his messages came through his emphasis on the renunciation of worldly pursuits and on the imminence of the day of resurrection.
+As his disciples grew, the local ulama and Sufi pirs claimed Roshan and his disciples were frauds who sought worldly wealth and knew nothing of true religion.
+When asked which Sufi tradition he followed, he responded that he followed the divine tradition.

-Followers

-Since Afghan tribesmen have traditionally considered religious law and religious leaders to be at odds with tribal law or Pashtunwali, they may have been attracted to Bayazid's particular emphasis on mysticism at the expense of the shari'at and his condemnation of the religious establishment.
-However, by accepting Bayazid's message and Bayazid, they simply swapped one religious leader for another.
-Furthermore, some tribal sardars viewed the Roshaniyya movement as a source of possible strength for themselves within their own intratribal rivalries.
-Poorer individuals, lineages, and tribes were attracted to Bayazid's teachings about the need for prayer, fasting, and poverty in preparation for the Day of Judgement, because it gave meaning to their lives.
-Lastly, poorer tribes were attracted to Bayazid's assertion that anyone who failed to adhere to the movement could be prosecuted as an infidel and that such person's lands and possessions would be plundered.
-It is also important to note that Bayazid originally wrote his Khair al-Bayan in Pashto, which meant that the text was more accessible to Afghans than the Arabic Quran and that those followers took some measure of pride in its composition.

-Bayazid's millenarian message of repentance and preparation for the Day of Judgement struck a particularly sympathetic chord in the religious sensibilities of Afghans.
-Afghans were also attracted to his more mystical approach to religion that deemphasized outward practices of the shari'at.